Back to Top

 Spotlights and tighter beams are used where structure needs definition without flooding the whole bridge with unnecessary brightness.

-Useful for landmark bridges and tall vertical elements.
+For landmark spans and vertical elements.

-Static white or DMX dynamic logic
+Static or DMX control

 Some projects only need stable warm or neutral white.
 Others need programmable RGBW scenes for events, holidays or civic programming.